jonnonz1/nz-statute-book/acts/public/2002/te-uri-o-hau-claims-settlement-act-2002.md

 ### 118 Minister of Conservation may grant easements
 (1) The Minister of Conservation may grant any easement required to enable the Crown to grant the easements specified in clause 1.4 of attachment 7.2 to the deed of settlement.
 (2) An easement granted under subsection (1)—
-  (a) is registrable under 17ZA(2) of the Conservation Act 1987 as if it were a deed to which that provision applied; and (b) is enforceable on its terms despite Part 3B of the Conservation Act 1987.
+  (a) is registrable under section 17ZA(2) of the Conservation Act 1987 as if it were a deed to which that provision applied; and
+  (b) is enforceable on its terms despite Part 3B of the Conservation Act 1987.

 ### 119 Creation of computer register